Air Pollution and its Effect on Bodies of Water

 The World Health Organization constantly monitors and tracks progress on health indicators to measure progress towards achieving Sustainable Development Goals that are relevant to ambient and household air pollution.

-This SDG calls for a significant reduction in deaths and illnesses that are caused by air pollution.
+The SDG indicator 3.9.1 (Mortality rate attributed to household and ambient air pollution) calls for a significant reduction in deaths and illnesses that are caused by air pollution.
 Since this falls under SDG 3, the broader goal is to ensure healthy lives and promote well-being for all of all ages.
 The goal is to substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution contamination by 2030.

 This SDG has a Tier I Classification.
 This means that the indicators for this Sustainable Development Growth are conceptually clear.
 Aside from that, internationally established methodology and standards are available, and data are regularly produced by countries for at least 50 percent of countries and of the population in every region where the indicator is relevant.